ngmigrate/ngmigrate.github.io/_posts/2016-08-02-filters-in-angular-2.md

 ## Angular 1.x

-In Angular 1.x, we can create a filter by using the `|` character when we want to transform a paticular value in a template.
+In Angular 1.x, we can create a filter by using the `|` character when we want to transform a particular value in a template.

-Filters in Angular 1 are defined simply by putting a `|` on the end of a looping construct - usually `ng-for`.
+Filters in Angular 1 are defined simply by putting a `|` on the end of a bound expression or a looping construct - usually `ng-repeat`.
 That character - the `|` - is called a "pipe", hence the new name "Pipe" in Angular 2.

 For example, suppose we have a list of groceries, and we want to display each grocery on the page.
 You might imagine that the controller would look something like this...